We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Though positive studies in children are lacking, one study in adults showed a 63 percent reduction in self-reported stress.
 Seventy-eight percent of participants preferred the weighted blanket for calming.
 Though this is subjective, the study also monitored vital signs and measured symptoms of distress.
 Researchers used this information to determine that the weighted blankets were safe.

-A Canadian school-based fatality attributed to improper use of a weighted blanket on a child with autism in 2008 led the Autism Society of Canada to issue a warning about weighted blankets.
+A Canadian school-based fatality attributed to improper use of a weighted blanket on an autistic child in 2008 led the Autism Society of Canada to issue a warning about weighted blankets.
 The memo provided guidelines for the safe use of weighted blankets as both sleep aids and stress relievers.

 Further studies are needed to provide a direct link between deep pressure stimulation studies and weighted blankets.